 This is a survey of the plant kingdom, with a study of representative plants from each of the major plant groups.
 Emphasis upon local flora where possible.
-Prerequisite: BIOS 1010/1011 or equivalent.

 BIOS 1114 GENERAL BOTANY LAB (1)

 Laboratory to accompany BIOS 1110.
 Pre- or co-requisite: BIOS 1110